InfiniteEndeavours/Milestone-3-Event-Site/README.md

 For Development, I used Google Chrome, FireFox and Polypane for testing.

-To fill my database with data so I could build web pages etc properly, I used Faker to create fake data.
+To fill my database with data, so I could build web pages etc. properly, I used Faker to create fake data.

 The data generator can be found at `event_finder/event/data/fake_data_generator.py`.